 LCBH is committed to reducing Stigma and Discrimination surrounding mental health issues.
 On-going efforts to this end include distribution of stigma and discrimination reduction materials through social marketing, newspaper ads/inserts and other outreach material such as pens, bags, posters and flyers offered through the "Each Mind Matters" statewide campaign.
 LCBH continues to provide stigma and discrimination reduction activities to middle and high school age youth through presentations in conjunction with the SUD prevention program.
 Also focused on the TAY population 15-25 years old.
-The estimated cost of this program is \$7,500 and approximately 500 students participate annually.
+Cost includes staff time, travel, incidentals, food, promotional material, booth and brochures.